 Our expert electrophysiology team can deal with the most straightforward as well as the most complex arrhythmias.
 We are a regional leader in providing advanced treatment options.
 Our electrophysiology team will develop a personalized treatment plan for any heart rhythm problem, weighing the pros and cons of lifestyle changes, drug therapy, implanted device therapy, ablation, and hybrid approaches.
 We have the most experienced lead extraction team in Southern Arizona, and place hundreds of pacemakers and defibrillators each year.
 We are happy to provide consultation regarding treatment alternatives for atrial fibrillation and any other heart rhythm disorder.

 Our imaging faculty are cardiologists with special training in imaging the heart, and includes world leaders in this field.
 All advanced imaging technologies are in routine use at the University of Arizona and Banner University Medical Center, including echocardiography (ultrasound) nuclear imaging for ischemia and viability, cardiac CT, and cardiac MRI.
 All imaging is interpreted by physicians specially trained and certified in the modality, and we have experience with the imaging characteristics of all common and unusual cardiac diseases.
 Multidisciplinary imaging conferences allow continual learning and professional growth for all our imaging faculty, in an environment of scholarly inquiry and continual quality improvement.
 In addition, our cardiologists are involved in improving imaging and developing the techniques that will permit even more detailed imaging of the heart and blood vessels in the future.

-Other programs and services we offer through our primary clinical partner, Banner – UMC Tucson and South campuses, include the following:
+Other programs and services we offer through our primary clinical partner — Banner – University Medicine, with its Banner - UMC Tucson and South hospitals and multiple outpatient facilities including the Banner - University Medicine North campus — include the following: